 The development of understanding in anatomy and physiology, pathophysiology, pharmacology and advanced health assessment skills, along with associated work-based learning experiences, facilitates effective clinical reasoning and evidence-based decision making within practice.

-All level 7 apprentices will take three core modules plus a specialist negotiated clinical module from the School of Nursing or the wider College of Medicine and Dental Sciences level 7 stand-alone module portfolio.
+All level 7 apprentices will take three core modules plus a specialist negotiated clinical module from the School of Nursing and Midwifery or the wider College of Medicine and Dental Sciences level 7 stand-alone module portfolio.
 There is also a mandatory End Point Assessment to complete the final 20 credits of the award.

 - Advanced Physical Health Assessment* (20 credits)

 - Advanced Clinical Decision Making* (20 credits) - NB: Students will need to undertake supervised clinical practice